ayush729874/Hybrid-Kubernetes-Ingress-Architecture/DMZ/progress.md

 Outcome:
 The entire application stack—frontend, backend, and database—is now functioning smoothly, with accurate data insertion and consistent access from both the cloud VM and local environment as well as publically.

+I got a finding, i created an another DMZ as holding privious one could charge. when i created new DMZ and tried to access the site then it was unreacheble as my browser has stored the cache and it was pointing to my privious DMZ ip.
+So after clearing the cache domain was accessible.